McShelby/hugo-theme-relearn/exampleSite/content/cont/frontmatter/_index.en.md

 ### Add Icon to a Menu Entry

-In the page frontmatter, add a `menuPre` param to insert any HTML code before the menu label.
+In the page front matter, add a `menuPre` param to insert any HTML code before the menu label.
 The example below uses the GitHub icon.

 {{< multiconfig fm=true >}}
 title = "GitHub repo"